-Students who received guaranteed fall housing who later withdraw their spring 2014 study abroad application or who are not approved to study abroad may be required to vacate the housing they selected at the conclusion of the fall semester.
+Students who received guaranteed fall housing who later withdraw their spring 2016 study abroad application or who are not approved to study abroad will be required to vacate the housing they selected at the conclusion of the fall semester.
 These students will receive priority for spring semester housing, but we cannot guarantee spring housing for students who remain on campus.
-Anyone who applies to study abroad for spring 2014 and then does not go abroad should be prepared to change housing at the end of the fall semester.
+Anyone who applies to study abroad for spring 2016 and then does not go abroad will have to change housing at the end of the fall semester.

 If I am applying to study abroad in the spring, can I be pulled into a suite in Ziv, Ridgewood, or Charles River?
 Can I pull in a student to the Village who is not applying to study abroad in the spring?

 Students applying to study abroad in the spring who wish to live on-campus cannot be pulled into Ridgewood, Charles River, the Mods, or suites not designated for study abroad students.
-Only students applying to study abroad in the spring can participate in the separate room selection and be pulled into the Village and designated Ziv suites.
+Only students applying to study abroad in the spring can participate in the separate room selection and be pulled into the Village.

 Will there be any standard corridor, non- suite/ apartment- style housing options available for Juniors and Seniors for next year?